geodaftw/EZ-CNC/README.md

 Run the commandServer.py and specify the port

 ```
-python commandServer.py -p <port>
+python3 commandServer.py -p <port>
 ```
-If you don't specify a port, specify one ```python commandServer.py -p 8080``` like so.
+If you don't specify a port, specify one ```python3 commandServer.py -p 8080``` like so.
 FOr most purpoases, this will be the same port when generating the Agent.

 The server will start up stating the port it's listening on.